-The gist of authentication is to provide users with a set of credentials, such a username and a password, and to verify that they provide the correct credentials whenever they want access to the application.
+The gist of authentication is to provide users with a set of credentials, such as username and password, and to verify that they provide the correct credentials whenever they want access to the application.
 Hence, we need a way to store these credentials in our database for future comparisons.
 However, storing passwords on the server side for authentication is a difficult task.
 Let's explore one of the mechanisms that make password storage secure and easier: hashing.

 Storing Passwords is Risky and Complex